hu3agency/b3now/lp3ep0_Pilot-2020Vision/README.md

 #### LP3 - HuStory: We're All Right
 # EP0 - Pilot: 2020Vision --- ourOpenSociety

 ## Groove 0: 'Power?' by Moses Sumney
 [_lp3ep0gr0 - polymathProcess_](https://github.com/hu3agency/lp3_huStory/tree/main/lp3ep0_Pilot-2020Vision/lp3ep0gr0_polymathProcess)

 ### Autodidactism - How will you explore your curiosity?

-A lot of people think secret societies hold all of the power in the world.
-Since we're interested in creating subcultures that can collaborate to define The Planet's path, we'll be learning more about different secret societies so we can openly apply what they do to create @ourOpenSociety.
+Are secret societies real?
+A lot of people think they hold all of the power in the world.
+Since we're interested in creating subcultures that can collaborate to define The Planet's path, we'll be learning more about different secret societies so we can all apply what we want to create @ourOpenSociety - an alternative to secret societies where every person has the power to difine our future.

 ### Biomimicry - How will you relate to nature?